mpusz/new-project-template/doc/INSTALL.md

 ## Above + Building unit tests and examples + Running unit tests

-To create a Conan package, verify the compilation of all the executable files, and run unit tests the following step may be done:
+The following command will create a Conan package, verify the compilation of all the executable files, and run the unit tests.
+Moreover, it will perform aforementioned compilation with a really restrictive compilation warnings flags set.

 ```bash
 $ conan create . <username>/<channel> -b=outdated <your_profile_and_settings> -e CONAN_RUN_TESTS=True